talkjs/tutorials/how-to-set-up-web-push-notifications-with-firebase/how-to-set-up-web-push-notifications-with-firebase.md

 As with `index.html`, replace the placeholder object in `firebase.initializeApp` with the `firebaseConfig` object that you saved in Step 2 of the previous section.

 This service worker handles incoming messages and adds logging and custom notification text.
+It's currently configured to only show notifications when the web page is in the background.
+If you want to instead show notifications when the web page is in the foreground, copy the code inside `onBackgroundMessage` into the `onMessage` handler.

 ### Step 4: Style the app